-10. The best time to go live on Facebook is between 1 pm to 3 pm on a workday.
+10. The best time to do Facebook Live is between 1 pm to 3 pm on a workday.

 (Search Engine Journal)

 When it comes to the best time for Facebook Live, you have to be mindful to catch your audience’s attention.
 The early afternoon is the most convenient on workdays because this is when employees have their lunch break.

 The after-work hours from 6 pm until 9 pm are when people usually watch videos and scroll through their Facebook feed.
-This is also another great slot to gather potential viewers and customers.
+It is also another great slot to gather potential viewers and customers.

 Businesses should avoid broadcasting live on national holidays or when their live broadcast is at the same time as another significant event.